2020PB/police-brutality/reports/Oregon.md

 ### Unknown officers tear gas and shoot at protesters | July 5th

-A small group of officers is gathered on the sidewalk.
+A small group of officers is gathered on the sidewalk at 3rd and Main.
 Protesters have been referring to them habitually as an "unnamed Federal Terrorist militia."
 Protesters begin shouting at the group and approaching them.
 They respond by throwing tear gas and shooting at protesters.

 tags: less-lethal, projectile, protester, shoot, tear-gas

 id: or-portland-53

-geolocation:
+geolocation: 45.5155444,-122.6768958

 **Links**